wirecard/wpp-integration-demo-php/README.md

 | creditor-id | The hobex AG creditor ID (always "AT94ZZZ00000001251"). |
 | country | A 2-letter code, representing the first two characters of the consumer's IBAN. |

-You will find examples for each payment method in this demo project.
-Furthermore you can register SEPA Direct Debit payments via the Austrian acquirer Hobex.
-If you use Hobex you have to choose `hobex-vt` as payment method instead of `sepadirectdebit`.
 #### Available countries for Hobex
 * AT (Austria)
 * CZ (Czech Republic)